Wodify Company Updates

 As a company, Wodify is committed to always give back to our community - wherever we are.
 That’s why, every quarter, we give one percent of our time volunteering, one percent of our services and one percent of our profit to local charities and entities.
 We love getting involved, so if there is a project you need help with, feel free to give us a shout!

-Brendan Rice is Wodify's Marketing Operations Manager.
-He comes from Boulder, Colorado, loves camping and hiking and he is a snowboard lover.
+Brendan Rice is Wodify's Chief Marketing Officer.
+He grew up in Boulder, Colorado, enjoys camping and hiking, and he's a snowboard lover.
 After college he decided to open an e-commerce matress business with a friend and after growing it into a successful company he stepped down and joined Wodify.

 Working with Grupo Flamingo and the Nature Conservation Institute and Forestry the portuguese team went on a quest to clean the area around the Sado River in Portugal and preserve this protected santuary of wildlife in Portugal.